Coal-burning Arizona power plant staves off threatened closure

 Begaye announced the apparent lease extension Monday during a "listening session" sponsored by the Department of the Interior to discuss the future of the NGS, as it is known.

+A spokesman for the Arizona utility that operates the plant confirmed "significant progress toward an agreement for a replacement lease."
+Scott Harelson of the Salt River Project (SRP) called it "possible" that the new lease would be in the hands of Navajo tribal leaders by Thursday or Friday.

+SRP's leaders have called for the lease to be finalized by July 1.
+The two sides wanted to reach agreement in principal ahead of the deadline to allow the Navajo Nation Council and four utilities that operate the facility enough time to peruse the final draft.

-Still, Begaye was looking forward to a long-term extension, saying: "We are looking for new owners, new operators to operate through 2029."
+Begaye said he hoped the two-year continuation of the coal-burning operation would buy time to find new operators who could keep it open even longer.
+"We are looking for new owners, new operators to operate through 2029," the tribal president said.

 That news was greeted by a round of applause from many in the audience, including workers from the Kayenta Mine, where coal for the power plant is sourced.